Can Psychological Problems Cause ED And Libido Problems?

 It is a must to get out of this loop.
 Otherwise the loop can get stronger and stronger, more intense and more hurtful.

 What I did was to forcefully break the circle.
 Meaning that when the same thought came up in my head, I did not permit myself to let it carry me down the same alley.
-I refused to give the thought attention, and found something else to think about.
+I refused to give the thought attention, but rather found something else to think about.

 To get back up on my feet again, there are three actions that worked well for me, and which may work well for you as well.